minio/minio/docs/logging/README.md

 Setting this environment variable automatically enables audit logging to the HTTP target.
 The audit logging is in JSON format as described below.

+NOTE:
-NOTE: `timeToFirstByte` and `timeToResponse` will be expressed in Nanoseconds.
+- `timeToFirstByte` and `timeToResponse` will be expressed in Nanoseconds.
+- In case of the erasure setup, the list of involved disks in object operations can be found in `tags.objectsAndPools`

 ```json
 {